lafriedel/BE-Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS stands for Relational DataBase Management System, and it is a piece of software that provides a GUI environment for creating, editing, and managing database tables.
+We've been using the SQLiteStudio software to practice this in class.

+SQL, or Structural Query Language, is a language standard that is used to communicate with a RDBMS.
+It is most commonly used to modify database objects (tables), manipulate data inside those objects (inserting, updating, deleting, etc), and query, filter, join, and sort (among other actions) data.
+There are various SQL vendors, and the one we use in class is SQLite due to its ease of use/deployment and simplicity.

 1. Why do tables need a `primary key`?

+Each row of data in a table needs a primary key, because each row needs a unique identifier.
+For example, there may be multiple records with identical information in other columns, but having a primary key allows the selection of the correct record.
+This helps create data normalization in the First Normal Form, so that tables are independent of other related data.

 1. What is the name given to a table column that references the primary key on another table.

+That column can be named whatever it wants, but it has on it a foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+The best way to maintain data normalization for a many-to-many relationship is to have a third table that bridges the two tables.
+This new table has (at minimum) two columns, where each column has a foreign key that ties to the unique primary key ID within each table.
+This creates two one-to-many relationships from the new table to both related tables.

 ## Project Set Up